1. Previous: Chapter 3

 }

-Now, if you try to get the value of the pi property from outside of the class body, you’ll get an error:
+Now, if we try to get the value of the pi property from outside of the class body, we’ll get an error.

 val smallCircle = Circle(5.2)